-Please note if your child has had sickness and /or diarrhoea we request that you keep him/her at home for 48 hours from last episode of illness, to lessen the risk of infection.
+Please note if your child has had sickness and /or diarrhoea we request that you keep them at home for 48 hours from last episode of illness, to lessen the risk of infection spreading.

 Also if your child needs calpol they are not well enough to come to playgroup so please keep at home until they are better - this helps prevent the spread of illness with the setting for both children AND STAFF.